isala404/lens-cleaner/chrome-extensions/README.md

-# Lens Cleaner
+# PhotoSweep: Duplicates Cleaner for Google Photos

-AI-powered duplicate photo detector built with Svelte and Transformers.js
+Smartly identify and sweep away duplicate photos, free up cloud storage.

 ## Features

-- 🤖 **AI-Powered Detection**: Uses CLIP (Contrastive Language-Image Pre-training) model for accurate image similarity detection
+- 🤖 **Smart AI Detection**: Uses CLIP (Contrastive Language-Image Pre-training) model for accurate duplicate photo detection
-- 🔒 **Privacy First**: All processing happens locally in your browser - no server required
+- 🔒 **Privacy First**: All processing happens locally in your browser - no data sent to servers
-- 📊 **Smart Grouping**: Groups similar photos based on visual similarity and temporal proximity
+- 📊 **Intelligent Grouping**: Groups similar photos based on visual similarity and capture time
-- 🎨 **Beautiful UI**: Modern, responsive interface with purple gradient design
+- 🎨 **Premium UI**: Beautiful, intuitive interface with modern design system
-- 💾 **Persistent Storage**: Uses IndexedDB to store photos and analysis results
+- 💾 **Secure Local Storage**: Uses IndexedDB to store all data locally on your device
-- ⚡ **Fast & Efficient**: Optimized performance with separate embeddings storage
+- ⚡ **Lightning Fast**: Optimized performance with efficient embedding calculations and batch processing

 ## How It Works

-1. **Upload Photos**: Select photos from your computer
+1. **Scan Your Library**: Open Google Photos and click PhotoSweep to analyze your library
-2. **AI Analysis**: CLIP model generates 512-dimensional embeddings for each photo
+2. **Smart Detection**: Uses CLIP AI to analyze visual content and identify duplicates
-3. **Grouping**: Photos are grouped by similarity (configurable threshold) and time taken
+3. **Intelligent Grouping**: Groups similar photos based on visual similarity and capture time
-4. **Review & Delete**: Select and delete duplicate photos
+4. **Review & Clean**: Review detected duplicates and safely delete them with one click

 ## Technical Stack